vladen/aeroflow/readme.md

 Truly lazily computed reactive data flows with rich set of pure functional operators and async support.

-Inspired by [Reactive Extensions](http://reactivex.io/) but much more simplier, compact and ES6 based.
+Inspired by [Reactive Extensions](http://reactivex.io/) but much more simplier, compact and completely ES6 based.

-Since existing browsers still do not support ES6 completely, this library requires [core-js](https://github.com/zloirock/core-js) package to work.
+> _Since existing browsers still do not support ES6 completely, this library requires [core-js](https://github.com/zloirock/core-js) standard library to work._

 ## Contents